Stunning/gimp-export-layers-to-css/README.rst

 GIMP plugin: Export layers to CSS
 =================================

-This plugin gives the option to paste all layers of a graphics file an a web graphics file.
+This plugin gives the option to paste all layers of a graphics file into a web graphics file.
 A CSS stylesheet is generated so that any layer can be used as background on a html element by simply giving the element the layer's name as class.